managed-components/twitter/README.md

 ### Support

-This MC only supports the rendering an image, text, captions and post details.
-Posts that include an image gallery and/or videos will be rendered as a single image post.
+This MC only supports the display of the tweet’s text, account and profile information, date and time, as well as likes, replies, and other engagement metrics.
 ◊

 ## 📝 License